Terrax: Rebellion

-In an Avengers annual Terrax is temporarily resurrected to become a member of the second Legion of the Unliving by the Elder of the Universe the Grandmaster.
+In an Avengers annual, Terrax is temporarily resurrected to become a member of the second Legion of the Unliving by the Elder of the Universe the Grandmaster.

 Tyros reforms his physical form as Terrax in the title New Warriors, and battles the fledgling superhero team.
 Terrax is defeated when the heroes, deducing that his form is unstable and that constant contact with earth is required, separate him and thereby his form.
 Terrax reappears when reformed once again by a rogue scientist attempting to steal his power.
 He uses the scientist as a host body and again battles the New Warriors and Fantastic Four.
 The Silver Surfer intervenes and maroons Terrax on the deserted planet Pluraris IV.

 Terrax features in the third volume of the Silver Surfer when asked to join his fellow Heralds against the threat of Galactus' latest Herald, Morg.
 After Morg's defeat, Terrax claims the character's axe.
-Morg eventually wishes to retrieve his weapon and battles Terrax until both are briefly captured—together with several other extraterrestrial characters Gladiator and Beta Ray Bill—by the entity Tyrant.
+Morg eventually wishes to retrieve his weapon and battles Terrax until both are briefly captured—together with Gladiator and Beta Ray Bill—by the entity Tyrant.
 Terrax guest stars in the limited series Cosmic Powers, in which Tyrant is confronted and thwarted by the Titan Thanos.

 After a battle with fellow Heralds the Surfer and Nova (actually the demon Mephisto in disguise) in the title Silver Surfer, the character goes into hiding until he featured in the second Sentry limited series.
 During the GLX-Mas Special, Terrax is confronted and defeated by Squirrel Girl.
-Terrax appears in the Annihilation storyline, being initially captured by the forces of Annihilus before escaping with the Alien Skrull Paibok.
+Terrax appears in the Annihilation storyline, being initially captured by the forces of Annihilus before escaping with the Skrull Paibok.
 Terrax later finds a world ruled by the Space Parasite, whom he eventually kills.
 On discovering that the inhabitants are content to live in subservience, he flies into a rage and destroys the planet.

-In the title Hulk, Terrax is plucked from continuity by the Elder of the Universe the Grandmaster to be part of a team called the Offenders in a bid to thwart the Hulk.
+In the title Hulk, Terrax is plucked from continuity by the Grandmaster to be part of a team called the Offenders in a bid to thwart the Hulk.

 Death

-Terrax later returns to his birth planet Birj where he's approached by one member of the Nova Corps, who had come to give a warning to Terrax and is helping in the evacuation of the planet.
+Terrax later returns to his birth planet Birj where he is approached by one member of the Nova Corps, who had come to give a warning to Terrax and is helping in the evacuation of the planet.
 Terrax briefly fights him and refuses to evacuate the planet.
 Nova runs away as the threat he warned Terrax about arrives.
-As Nova leaves the planet, he sees the Phoenix Force completely consuming the planet Birj on its way through the universe, taking Terrax and all its population with it.
+As Nova leaves the planet, he sees the Phoenix Force consuming the planet Birj on its way through the universe, taking Terrax and all its population with it.